The Best Under Cabinet Lighting Options

 Puck Lighting Fixtures

-Puck lights look like hockey pucks, hence the name.
-They come in various lighting options, including LED and halogen.
-If you want a high CRI, you’ll be better off with halogen; however, they heat up fast and shouldn’t be left on all day.
+Puck lighting fixtures look like hockey pucks, hence the name.
+They come in various lighting options, including LED puck light and halogen.
+If you want a high CRI, halogen works well, but it heats up fast.

 Pros: